Best Golf Books

 At some point in your golfing career, you’ve probably made it a mission to get better.
 You were willing to sacrifice nearly everything; endure blood, sweat and tears in the name of achieving a golf goal.

-That’s exactly what John Feinstein’s non-fiction work, A Good Walk Spoiled, is all about.
+That’s exactly what John Feinstein’s non-fiction work, is all about.
 Except for the characters in his book, success is literally a life or death proposition.

 The tales within are all true.
 They provide keen insight to the lives of everyone from Professional Golf’s most notable players, to the heart-wrenching realities of Q-School dreamers living out of their cars.